redislabs-training/dockerized-redis-cluster/readme.md

       2) "d74891990280d81b5917094cf3556045fdd7d767"
 ```
 ## Python Client Test Container

+This is provided to be able to try out redis cluster from within an application and what it would look like.

 Since the cluster is within the docker network to properly test you will need to be able to have a client connect within that network.
 There is one additional container started that is part of that same network with a source file mapped in to be able to run tests.

 NOTE: You must run the command to create the cluster first before using the python client.